 For the same reason that namespace prefixes are convenient in XML documents, it is convenient in specification text to refer to namespaces using a namespace prefix.
 Therefore, this specification declares a "standard" prefix for all XML namespaces used herein.
 In addition, this specification expands the scope where these prefixes have meaning, beyond a single XML document, to all of its text, XML examples, and certain string-valued properties.
 This expansion of scope does not supercede XML rules for usage in documents, it only augments and complements them in important contexts that are out-of-scope for the XML specifications.
+For example, action arguments which refer to CDS properties, such as the SearchCriteria argument of the Search() action or the Filter argument of the Browse() action, MUST use the predefined namespace prefixes when referring to CDS properties ("upnp:", "dc:", etc).

 All of the namespaces used in this specification are listed in the Tables "Namespace Definitions" and "Schema-related Information".
 For each such namespace, Table 1-3, "Namespace Definitions" gives a brief description of it, its name (a URI) and its defined "standard" prefix name.
 Some namespaces included in these tables are not directly used or referenced in this document.
 They are included for completeness to accommodate those situations where this specification is used in conjunction with other UPnP specifications to construct a complete system of devices and services.
+For example, since the Scheduled Recording Service depends on and refers to the Content Directory Service, the predefined "srs:" namespace prefix is included.
 The individual specifications in such collections all use the same standard prefix.
 The standard prefixes are also used in Table 1-4, "Schema-related Information", to cross-reference additional namespace information.
-This second table includes each namespace's valid XML document root elements (if any), its schema file name, versioning information (to be discussed in more detail below), and links to the entries in the Reference section for its associated schema.
+This second table includes each namespace's valid XML document root element(s) (if any), its schema file name, versioning information (to be discussed in more detail below), and a link to the entry in Section 1.6, "References" for its associated schema.